zmmbreeze/UBBParser/README.md

 Please check index.html for detail.

 #NOTE:
-When convert HTML elements to UBB string, UBBParser can deal with whitespace and newline even in pre style.
-But because of IE 6/7/8's bug, it's not work very well in this situation.
+When converting HTML elements to UBB string, UBBParser can deal with whitespace and newline in pre style.
+But in case of IE 6/7/8's bug, it's not work very well in this situation.